dtonhofer/prolog_notes/swipl_notes/about_byrd_box_model/README.md

 ### Traditional ports

-The traditional set of ports is the following.
 Note that:

 - Passing the execution token left-to-right generally "grows the stack" (unless optimization removes stack frames).
 - Passing the execution token right-to-left always "shrink the stack" as the activation record just left behind may be dropped.

+The traditional set of ports is the following:

 - **`call`**: Incoming, left-to-right.
 The B-Box is created by the PP, then called (exactly once, actually) through this port.
 If this is the start of a clause body, there must have